A good outdoor TV antenna makes it easy to pick up free over-the-air TV broadcast.

 There are many good outdoor TV antennas to choose from with some of our picks below.

-As always be sure to read the reviews on Amazon or elsewhere to be sure unit is a good fit for you.
+As always be sure to read the reviews on Amazon, forums, or elsewhere to be sure unit is a good fit for you.

 PremWing Digital 1080P HDTV Outdoor Amplified Antenna, 150 Miles Range, 33ft Long Coaxial Cable, 360° Rotation, Wireless Remote, Easy Installation – Free For Life